 Riding on a bike trainer feels artificial.
 You mainly focus just on pedaling, not on what is happening around you, maintaining your balance, etc.

-Rocker plates make indoor training closer to riding outside and also more engaging.
-Especially if the rocker plate also features fore and aft travel that adds another motion dimension.
+Rocker plates make indoor training more like riding outside and more engaging.
+Especially if the rocker plate also features fore-and-aft travel, adding another motion dimension.

-But, this is a love or hate feature that gets time to get used to (more about it below).
+But this is a love-or-hate feature that takes time to get used to (more about it below).

 BONUS: Reduced Stress on Your Bike Frame

-Even today, people think using a bike trainer may damage your carbon frame.
+Even today, people think that using a bike trainer may damage their carbon frame.
 I summarized multiple sources that busted this myth in this article.

-However, if you are concerned about your frame’s durability, this is one of the benefits rocker plates bring.
+However, if you are concerned about your frame’s durability, one of the benefits of rocker plates is that they help improve it.

 The RP’s side-to-side motion doesn’t just relieve the pressure on your intimate areas but also on your bike frame.